City Guide / Charleston

 • Buses: The Charleston Area Regional Transportation Authority (or CARTA) runs numerous bus routes.
 Fare is $2.00 per ride, and passes can be bought online or at multiple locations throughout the city.

-• Shuttle: The downtown area also provides a free shuttle service called DASH (short for Downtown Area Shuttle).
+• Shuttle: The downtown Charleston area also provides a free shuttle service called DASH (short for Downtown Area Shuttle).
 This is a great option to avoid the hassles of parking while exploring downtown’s many shops and restaurants.

 • Water taxi: This option won’t get you around the whole city, but it can be fun if you want to spend a day on the water or see the city from a new perspective.
 All-day passes cost $12 and the water taxi serves four locations: